ipfs/devgrants/open-grants/[Draft OPEN GRANT] Fierro IPNS Pinning Service.md

      - stress tests
    * Debugging

-Marco Rodriguez, Lead Engineer will be working on milestone 4.
-This will be a 6 week long milestone.
-With a budget of $11,120.
+Marco Rodriguez, Lead Engineer will be working on Phase 2 milestone 3.
+This will be a 7 week long milestone with server costs.
+With a budget of $10,500.

-5. Beta
+4. Beta
    * Open beta to 100 users
    * Customer feedback & debugging loop
    * Documentation

-Marco Rodriguez, Lead Engineer will be working on milestone 5.
-This will be a 6 week long milestone.
-With a budget of $14,120.
+Marco Rodriguez, Lead Engineer will be working on Phase 2 milestone 4.
+This will be a 6 week long milestone with server costs.
+With a budget of $14,000.

 ## Total Budget Requested

 <!--Sum up the total requested budget across all milestones, and include that figure here.
 Also, please include a budget breakdown to specify how you are planning to spend these funds. -->

-$38/hr->$1,520/week->25 weeks * $1,520 = $38,000
+$50/hr, 30hrs/week -> $1,500/week -> 37 weeks * $1,500 = $55,500

-Total= ~$7,000 server costs + $38,000 = **$45,000**
+Total= ~$7,000 server costs + $55,500 = **$62,500**

 Breakdown:
+* Api spec: living costs & expenses
+* Implementation: living costs & expenses
 * Front-end: living costs & expenses, development
 * Documentation: ":point_up:", and learning materials
 * API Development: ":point_up:", and human resources